jonananas/tdd-workshop/DotEnv_Mockito_Kata.md

     - Use `org.mockito.Mockito.eq()`, e.g. `verify(fileIO).writeLines(eq(asList("KEY=VALUE")), eq(path))`

 9. Make sure the lines ["KEY=VALUE", "KEY2=VALUE2"] is passed to writeLines for a map `Map.of("KEY", "VALUE", "KEY2", "VALUE2")`
-    - Inject an ArgumentCaptor field using `@Captor ArgumentCaptor<List<String>> captor`
+    - Inject an ArgumentCaptor field into the test class using `@org.mockito.Captor org.mockito.ArgumentCaptor<List<String>> captor`
     - Use `verify(fileIO).writeLines(captor.capture(), any())` to capture the parameter call.

 10. Make sure an `IOException` is propagated when `Path` cannot be written to.
+    - Use `doThrow(...).when(fileIO)...

 You are done!
-You can optionally write and run an integration test to prove the file is read and written correctly!
+But write and run the integration test above to prove the file is read and written correctly!